hindu-comm/weblogs/manasataramgini/2019/02/2019-02-15_mongolica-the-tangut-empire.md

 they threatened to take over the state.
 He and his Chinese faction were all killed in 1170 and the Tangut empire’s unity was restored.
-At that point with their army at the peak of its size and performance it looked as thought the Tanguts were unconquerable.
+At that point with their army at the peak of its size and performance it looked as though the Tanguts were unconquerable.
 Indeed, in 1193 the Jurchen tried to invade them at multiple points along the border but were forced to retreat.
 But in 1205 CE they faced a challenge of the kind they had never faced in their whole existence: Temüjin, who was soon to be